Las Vegas Defective Product Attorneys

 - Express warranties are given directly by the manufacturer.
 They are usually found in writing somewhere on, or included in, the packaging.
-A seller can also make an express warranty directly to a consumer in the form of advertisement or verbally though employees that make representations to the customer.
+A seller can also make an express warranty directly to a consumer in the form of an advertisement or verbally through employees that make representations to the customer.

 - Implied warranties are beliefs that a product will work the way it was intended.
 No written or verbal guarantee is needed.

 Our defective products attorneys here in Las Vegas can help answer any questions you may have relating to a product’s malfunction or defect.
 Feel free to contact us with these questions.

 Manufacturers, distributors, importers, and retailers must report all known product defects to the Consumer Product Safety Commission, the CPSC, within 24 hours of any known risks to consumers.
 If a recall is issued on the goods or product that caused your injuries, it will not have an adverse effect in your case.
 At the same time, the recall cannot be admitted as evidence to help prove your case either.

 However, if the company fails to issue a recall after identifying, or being put on notice of, the defect, they may face additional liability for failing to take action and prevent further injuries.
 Recalls can also be used as research for your own claim and may help identify the exact issue that caused the product to injure you.